 You have certain rights and responsibilities during your time in the rental property.

 - Pay your rent on time.
 You are entitled to receive a receipt for each rent payment.

 - Keep the property reasonably clean.
 If you don't, or if you damage the property, you may not get the full bond back when you move out.

 - Respect your neighbours' peace and privacy, and make sure your visitors do the same.

-- You can make small changes to the property like putting up hooks for pictures.
-But you must not renovate, alter or redecorate the property without the rental provider’s consent.
+- You can make small changes to the property like putting up hooks or pictures.
+But you must not renovate, alter or redecorate the property without the rental provider's consent.

 Your rental provider or agent has the right to enter the property, but they must give you at least 24 hours' notice in writing and tell you why they need to enter.

 There is a list of valid reasons a rental provider or agent can enter the property.
 They can also enter the property at an agreed date and time.
 Rental providers or agents can only conduct inspections of the property once every 6 months, and can't do the first inspection during the first 3 months that you live there.